What is emergency contraception?

-If your partner throws up within 3 hours after taking any oral EC, she should call her health care provider (HCP) as she will likely need to take another dose along with something to prevent vomiting.
+If an individual throws up within 3 hours after taking any oral EC, they should call their health care provider (HCP) as they will likely need to take another dose along with another medicine to prevent vomiting.

-How can my partner get emergency contraception?
+How can I (or my partner) get emergency contraception?

-In the United States, women at any age can get Plan B One-Step™ and other brands of LNG at most pharmacies without a prescription.
-Men can also purchase LNG EC.
-Women can also get Ella™ (Ulipristal acetate) at a pharmacy, but they will need a prescription.
+In the United States, anyone (regardless of age or gender) can get Plan B One-Step™ and other brands of levonorgestrel pills at most pharmacies without a prescription.
+Ulipristal acetate (Ella™) usually requires a prescription from a health care provider.
 You may need to check many different pharmacies, because EC is not available in all pharmacies.

 - If you or your partner has any questions about emergency contraception.

-No. Emergency contraception is not meant to be a regular method of birth control.
+Emergency contraception is not meant to be a regular method of birth control.
 It is meant to be a one-time emergency treatment.
 Emergency contraception can be used when a condom breaks, when a diaphragm or cervical cap gets moved, or any time when there is unprotected vaginal-penile sex.

 Key Points to Remember about Emergency Contraception (EC):

 - Emergency contraception is a safe treatment to help prevent pregnancy in people who have had unprotected vaginal-penile sex.